kengz/openai_lab/source/includes/_METRICS.md

 The fitness function `f` is the base function behind the Fitness Matrix and the fitness heatmap.
 It computes the fitness score for each point (trial) in a parameter space.

+The fitness function's design is motivated by the need to have a richer evaluation of an agent, and the ability of the Lab to provide such data.
+We felt that the `mean rewards` metric used in the OpenAI gym evaluation is insufficient, but it is included in our design under *strength*.

-The fitness score of a trial is designed as follows:
+The fitness score of a trial is as follows:

 `fitness_score = mean_rewards_per_epi_mean * [(1+stability_mean) * ((1+consistency)**2)] ** sign(mean_rewards_per_epi_mean)`